Olympus FT shutter count

 Getting the shutter count on Olympus FT cameras is a multi-step procedure.
-A video is available from poobajones that shows the sequence of buttons to push on an Olympus E-510, which is representative for the FourThirds cameras covered here (Olympus E-1, Olympus E-3, Olympus E-30, Olympus Evolt E-300, Olympus Evolt E-330, Olympus Evolt E-400, Olympus Evolt E-410, Olympus E-420, Olympus Evolt E-500, Olympus Evolt E-510, Olympus E-520, Olympus E-600, Olympus E-620).
-The individual steps are described in detail below.
+The adjacent video shows the sequence of buttons to push on an Olympus E-510, which is representative for the FourThirds cameras covered here (Olympus E-1, Olympus E-3, Olympus E-30, Olympus Evolt E-300, Olympus Evolt E-330, Olympus Evolt E-400, Olympus Evolt E-410, Olympus E-420, Olympus Evolt E-500, Olympus Evolt E-510, Olympus E-520, Olympus E-600, Olympus E-620).
+The individual steps are described in detail further below.

 With your camera's battery well charged, perform the following twelve steps in sequence to display the service menu that shows the number of shutter releases.
 You can also follow the procedure in the video above.

 - Open the memory card door (a "card door open" message will appear on the screen);

 - Press MENU and OK at the same time (for E-1 and E-500: press DISPLAY and OK at the same time), which will display a screen that shows the camera designation and firmware version;

 - Press arrow pad UP;

 - Press arrow pad UP (a PAGE 1 with some letters and numbers appears);

 - Press arrow pad RIGHT to move to PAGE 2;